 People have been choking on things for thousands of years, so why is it that the Heimlich maneuver was only invented fairly recently, in 1974?
 In fact, in 1972, the New York Times reported that more than 3,000 people in the United States had choked to death that year.
 It was common to just hit the choking person on the back in hopes of dislodging the item stuck in their throat.

 Dr. Henry J. Heimlich was inspired to find a better way to help people who were choking.
 In June 1974, he published his findings in a medical journal.
 The method he announced in this paper is now universally known as the “Heimlich maneuver.”
 In fact, the invention of the Heimlich maneuver was so recent that Dr. Heimlich was still alive until 2016.

-4. George Washington died 25 years before the first dinosaur fossils was found
+5. George Washington died 25 years before the first dinosaur fossils were found

 On December 14, 1799, the first US president George Washington died.
 Interestingly, Washington died 25 years before the first dinosaur (the Megalosaurus) was scientifically named in 1824 by William Buckland.

 People had been finding dinosaur fossils for thousands of years, but no one really knew what they were.
 Originally, people thought dinosaur bones came from a species of gigantic humans or large reptiles.
 It wasn’t until 1824 that the first dinosaur was scientifically described, meaning that George Washington died without knowing about them.

 6. We didn’t know a meteor killed the dinosaurs until 1991

 Speaking of dinosaurs, we didn’t discover that a meteor killed the dinosaurs until 1991.
 In other words, there was 167 year gap between officially naming the first dinosaurs and finding out how dinosaurs became extinct.